 Video conferencing at scale - A practical guide

 We are video conferencing day-in day-out now.
 Small conversations via video call are a regular part of remote work.
 In times of restricted travel and polluted air, this is excellent.
 It also works pretty well for two or three people.
 With 6, it gets difficult to manage who speaks.
 Above ten, things get tricky both from a technical as well as a social perspective.
-We have all been in this call where there was an echo that blew everybodies ear’s off, except for that one person that did not hear it (it was him).
+We have all been in this call where there was an echo that blew everybodies ear’s off, except for that one person that did not hear it (it was them).
 I have collected a few technical tips and practises over time that may help make video conferences easier and more enjoyable.

 In situations with a small number of particpants, there will be few technical issues.
 The technology for video conferencing handles such setups quite well.
 Group size is also a social matter – it is easy to ask your buddy in the one-to-one to hang on a second while you silence the phone.
-In a call with 20 people, it is rude to have to phone ring in the first place.
+In a call with 20 people, it is rude to have the phone ring in the first place.
 So let’s be spoiled brats here and look at the finer things in demanding situations:

 Basics